 Enforcement and infringement notices

-The objective of this policy is to provide a framework for decision making relating to compliance and enforcement actions taken by ESV staff.
+This policy provides a framework for decision-making relating to compliance and enforcement actions taken by ESV staff.

 Click here to view it.

 For more information, call ESV Legal Operations on 03 9203 9700 or email email@example.com.

 As an enforcement agency, ESV is required to comply with the Infringements Act 2006.

 If you have received an infringement notice from ESV, you are entitled to an internal review in relation to the decision to serve the notice.
 You may also request a payment plan in relation to the infringement penalty.

 To request an internal review, you must send a written application addressed to the Infringements Coordinator.
 If you are applying on behalf of a person who has received an infringement notice, attach an authority signed by that person or other evidence of your authority, such as a valid Power of Attorney.

 The application must state why you think the decision should be reviewed.
 You may apply for internal review if you believe that:

 - The decision was contrary to law or involved mistaken identity

 - The conduct should be excused having regard to any exceptional circumstances relating to the infringement offence